-We are glad you are interested in coming to Republic of Congo, and are excited about the possibility of you coming to help us.
+We are glad you are interested in coming to serve as a volunteer at Hôpital Evangélique " Le Pionnier ".
 This packet of information will help you prepare for an adventure in service.
 Please read it carefully, and refer to it often.
 It contains important information on:

-- Global Outreach Mission

 - Republic of Congo

-- Pioneer Christian Hospital
+- Hôpital Evangélique " Le Pionnier "

 - Short-term missionary service

 - Travel arrangements

 - Accommodations

 - Raising support

 - Estimated costs

 - Obtaining visas

 - Staying healthy / Malaria prevention

 - Travel Immunizations

 - What to pack

 - Contact Information